GameFoundry/bsf/Documentation/Manuals/Native/bslfx.md

 It can also be specified in short form, where parameters are in order as above.
 For example:
  - AddressMode = { WRAP, WRAP, WRAP };

-See @ref BansheeEngine::SamplerState "SamplerState" documentation about the meaning of these properties.
+See @ref bs::SamplerState "SamplerState" documentation about the meaning of these properties.